kailash-manasarovar/statement/docs/timeline/2025/november.md

 - They even set up a squirrel lookalike at the pool, which upset me and made me hopeful at the same time.
 - At the cafe they were serving a dessert called: *I love you strawberry much.*

+### Holly Hunter in yoga class

+- A Holly Hunter lookalike turns up to yoga.
+- This is significant because I have started saying; *every last one of them* on X regarding the criminal porn gang members of Spain and the UK.
+- I tweet about it later on.
+- There's a reply back; *liar*, to make me think the criminals gangs *are* listening and are replying.
+- They're not.
+It's the mousses keeping the lie and the distraction going.

 ## Staying next to the American Embassy in Bangkok

 - I stay for about 10 days in a lovely hotel right beside the embassy, booked online, of course, and in advance.